GeneralSergal/ORP/BENCHMARK.md

 - Do not merge claims during analysis
 - Do not reuse classifications across claims
 - Do not infer relationships unless explicitly stated
-- Do not propagate confidence between claims
+- Do not propagate confidence or uncertainty between claims
+- Do not allow cross-claim epistemic contamination

 ---